 - BIOS 2400: Human Physiology

 - PSY 1000: General Psychology

 - OT 2020: Orientation to OT—OT 2020 is a three-credit course offered through WMU in an online format, and can either be completed before application, or can be in progress when the application is due.
 Applications are due Feb.
 1, so OT 2020 would have to be in progress during the spring semester at WMU.
 To register for OT 2020, you must first apply to WMU using the appropriate application.
 If you already have a bachelor's degree completed, please complete the graduate non-degree application.
 If you are currently enrolled as an undergraduate student at another institution, please complete the guest application.

 - Volunteer or work experience, cultural competency, leadership, teamwork and research experience.

 - Documented OT shadowing experience (minimum 20 hours total)—Please use the evaluation form located at the link below.

 The following steps must be completed no later than Feb.
 1.

-- Apply to WMU using the graduate admissions application.
-Be sure to submit official transcripts to the WMU Office of Admissions from ALL previous institutions attended (except for WMU), including your most recent work completed prior to the Feb.
+- Submit official transcripts to the WMU Office of Admissions from ALL previous institutions attended (except for WMU) before the Feb.
 1 deadline.

-- Within the graduate admissions application, you will be directed to a supplemental application to the entry-level master’s program for occupational therapy.
-You will complete this OT application, and submit it online.
+- In the online application system, you will be directed to include supplemental information.
 Please review the M.S. in occupational therapy summary page for more information.

 The only portion of the supplemental OT application that must be mailed is the OT job shadowing evaluation(s).
 Please mail the sealed OT evaluations to the following address by Feb.
 1: